Tabular Model Designer (SSAS)

 Analysis Services Tabular Project

 This template can be used to create a new, blank tabular model project.
 Compatibility levels are specified when you create the project.
-Choose the default, SQL Server 2016 RTM (1200), to use all of features built into SQL Server 2016.

 Import from Server (Tabular)